Already a UVA Temp

 Temp/Wage employment is considered “at-will” employment.
 This means a temp/wage position is temporary in nature and can end at any time.
 Temp/Wage employees can work a maximum of 1500 hours per fiscal year, with the exception of health care professionals.
 While the fiscal year begins each July 1 and ends June 30 of the following year, the biweekly pay cycle determines the first and last day of work each year.
 For example, the first day a temp can work in the 2010-2011 fiscal year is June 21, the first day of the biweekly pay period that contains July 1.

-The Temporary Search Group team member will provide you with an over view of your temporary duties and orient you to the various University, State and Federal policies.
+A UVA Temps team member will provide you with an over view of your temporary duties and orient you to the various University, State and Federal policies.
 Your on-site supervisor will orient you to your job duties, the department, designate break and lunch times, verify your work hours by signing your time sheet, and authorize any absences or tardiness.

 Go over your supervisor’s work performance expectations so that you know what is expected of you.
 Please remember that individual performance as a temporary employee will be taken into consideration when an individual is being considered for future temporary or regular employment opportunities.